Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Speed

-A slide bolt can be operated faster than a keyed lock — one-handed operation secures or releases, making it critical for frequently used interior doors.
+A slide bolt can be operated faster than a keyed lock; one-handed operation secures or releases, making it ideal for frequently used interior doors.

 For internal privacy applications (bathrooms, bedrooms, gates within a property), keyless operation is preferred and appropriate.